qiwang1996/Memory-Tuning/README.md

 Step2: Train  BERT-base  on  SST-2 and MRPC  for  MT-M, MT-F, MT-MF.
 Step3:
 Step4: use  predict.py  for inferring

-Take visualization of  memory using MT-F for example, MT-M and MT-MF are similar with it.
+Take visualization of  memory using MT-F for example, MT-M and MT-MF are similar with it in the following steps.

 Step5:  set   --test-file './data/SST-2/dev.tsv'    --test-file './data/MRPC/dev.tsv'  in line command for SST-2 and MRPC respectively.
 (Since we experiment on  the dev file)
 Step6: copy the inferred attention data and  pred.txt  into Visualize\MSRA\memory-ffn,  Run compare.txt and then Run t-sne.py